sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-deep-link/cp-mobile-dev-kit-deep-link.md

     >_Externals_ are the list of NPM modules that are part of the MDK Client application and should not be validated in the bundle.

-3. Confirm the destination name and application id match where you want to deploy.
+3. Select the Destination `mobileservices_cf` from the dropdown and application id match where you want to deploy.

     ![MDK](img_018.png)